tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01. Quick recoverry/quick-recovery-from-blockig-on-login-page.md

   ![Configure your settings]({{ '/img/2018-12/ConsistencyCountryCode.png' | prepend: site.baseurl }}
    "Configure your settings"
   )
-  Or in case your IP address is blacklisted:
+  Or check whether your IP address is blacklisted:
   ![Your IP address is blacklisted]({{ '/img/2018-12/BlacklistedIP.png' | prepend: site.baseurl }}
    "Your IP address is blacklisted"
   )